 - U.S. Plant, Soil and Nutrition Lab

 Sponsored NetIDs are intended for use with contractors or other individuals who are not directly affiliated with Cornell but have a business purpose for needing access to Cornell services or systems.
-In order to obtain a sponsored NetID for such a person, please email the IT Service Desk with this information:
+See the How to page for detailed instructions.

 New students receive their NetID and activation code beginning in early April.
 During the activation process, they are introduced to policies governing the use of Cornell’s computing resources.
 They also activate their Cornell email address, set their NetID password, and choose their password security questions.